sunsided/box-search-strategy/README.md

 3. **Dependence of Outcomes:**
   If the coins are distributed probabilistically, the interaction between Alice's and Bob's traversal paths can create non-uniform probabilities for who finds a coin first, leading to unexpected results.

-**Why it's ultimately straightforward:**

 The outcome is not actually paradoxical as it is fully determined by
 * The distribution of coins in the grid.
 * The deterministic traversal strategies of Alice and Bob.

 ## Simulation output

-Here's the example output of the simulation:
+Here's the example output of the simulation for Alice (row-wise search order), Bob (column-wise search order) and Charlie (random order with uniform distribution):

 ```text
 Outcome after for 2 rows, 8 columns, 2 coins (100000 trials)